cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 The ELevate project is an initiative to support migrations between major version of RHEL-derivatives.

-The CloudLinux Elevate variant, built on top of the [AlmaLinux ELevate project](https://wiki.almalinux.org/elevate/), it aims to provide a streamlined method of upgrading CloudLinux 7 systems to CloudLinux 8 in-place.
+The CloudLinux Elevate variant, built on top of the [AlmaLinux ELevate project](https://wiki.almalinux.org/elevate/), aims to provide a streamlined method of upgrading CloudLinux 7 systems to CloudLinux 8 in-place.

 The [Leapp utility](https://leapp.readthedocs.io/) is the main tool used to perform the upgrade.